A look at Clovis Oncology Inc.'s (CLVS) recent performance gives investors their first glimpse of hope.

 Clovis Oncology Inc. (NASDAQ: CLVS) Trading Performance Indicators

-Check out the current performance indicators for Clovis Oncology Inc. (CLVS).
-In the past quarter, the stock posted a quick ratio of 1.40.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.58.
+Clovis Oncology Inc. (CLVS) is currently performing well based on its current performance indicators.
+A quick ratio of 1.40 was reported for the most recent quarter.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.76.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -2.11, a number that is poised to hit -0.41 in the next quarter and is forecasted to reach -0.83 in one year’s time.